varigence/docs/bimlflex/metadata-editors/objects.md

 Toggling `Descendants` will enable or disable all parameters for both the currently selected node and all of its descendant nodes.
 This option is enabled by default.

-The Search field is contained within the tree view menu, and will be hidden when collapsed.
+The Search field is contained within the treeview menu, and will be hidden when collapsed.
 The Search field will return results in real-time, only presenting **Objects** containing the term being searched.

 ![BimlFlex Objects - Search Field](images/bfx-object-search-field.png "BimlFlex Objects - Search Field")